-AGREEMENT TO RIDE ON THE GREAT FALLS PUBLIC LIBRARY BOOKMOBILE will indemnify and hold harmless the City of Great Falls, The Great Falls Public Library and its officers, employees, contractors and agents for any and all claims, causes of action, demands, damages, liabilities, losses, penalties, fines, costs and expenses (including attorneys' fees, expert fees and other professional fees) arising from the ride along on the Great Falls Public Library Bookmobile.
+AGREEMENT TO RIDE ON THE GREAT FALLS PUBLIC LIBRARY BOOKMOBILE eing under the age of eighteen and not being employed by the Great Falls Public Library, have made a volume lic Library Bookmobile.
+A designated Great Falls Public Library Bookmobile. ntary request to ride as a guest on the Great Falls Pubublic Library employee will drive the bookmobile.
+Falls Public Library and its officers, employees, confaction, demands, damages, liabilities, losses, penalt and hold harmless the City of Great Falls, The Great tractors and agents for any and all claims, causes of ties, fines, costs and expenses (including attorneys' g from the ride along on the Great Falls Public Library I acknowledge the Great Falls Public Library recommonal health and hospitalization insurance. mends each individual obtain and carry their own per- This agreement will stay in affect until December 31 , 20 DATED thisday of , 20 Great Falls Public Library Director Individual Participating in Ride Along Parent/Guardian (if applicant is a minor) SUBSCRIBED AND SWORN TO BEFORE ME THI IS day of , 20 Notary Public for the State of Montana Printed Name: Residing at: My Commission Expires: Rev 11/09/21

-I, , (being / not being under the age of eighteen and not being employed by the Great Falls Public Library, have made a voluntary request to ride as a guest on the Great Falls Public Library Bookmobile.
-A designated Great Falls Public Library employee will drive the bookmobile.

-I acknowledge the Great Falls Public Library recommends each individual obtain and carry their own personal health and hospitalization insurance.

-This agreement will stay in affect until December 31, 20.

-Great Falls Public Library Director

-Individual Participating in Ride Along

-Parent/Guardian (if applicant is a minor)

-SUBSCRIBED AND SWORN TO BEFORE ME THIS day of

-Notary Public for the State of Montana

-Printed Name:

-Residing at: